Q&A with Aazami Associates at Russ Lyon Sotheby’s International Realty

 The Arizona Digital Free Press reached out to Mr. Aazami to better understand what economic factors are paramount as the Phoenix luxury housing marketplace comes to grips with the new realities presented by a rise in federal interest rates.

-Mr. Aazami offered the Arizona Digital Press — and our readers — insights into what changes up-to-date news could have in the local luxury real estate game:
+Mr. Aazami offered the Arizona Digital Press — and our readers — insights into what changes up-to-date news could have in the local luxury real estate market:

 •Given the news yesterday, can you tell me the state of economic affairs in the luxury real estate markets here in the Valley?